kubernetes/autoscaler/multidimensional-pod-autoscaler/AEP.md

 - Design and implement a holistic framework with a set of controllers to achieve multi-dimensional pod autoscaling (MPA).
 - Separate the decision actuation from recommendations for both horizontal and vertical autoscaling, which enables users to replace the default recommender with their customized recommender.
-- Re-use existing HPA and VPA libraries as much as possible in MPA.
+- Reuse existing HPA and VPA libraries as much as possible in MPA.

 ### Non-Goals